sebkur/sss-gcc-bridge/README.md

 ## Compiling

+To compile the C sources, first go to the `bridge` direcotry.

-First you need to set up the build virtual machine using vagrant:
+There you need to set up the build virtual machine using vagrant:

     vagrant up